Banning the Salary Question: A list of states and cities prohibiting pay history questions

 Albany County: There’s a ban on employers asking about pay history until after the formal job offer has been made.

-Westchester County: Employers cannot ask about prior salary history, but may use information volunteered about prior salary after the job offer has been made in order to pay higher wage.
+Westchester County: Employers cannot ask about prior salary history, but may use information volunteered about prior salary after the job offer has been made in order to pay higher wages.